Angela Whittom Reiken

 Current Research Synopsis

-- Saccharomyces cerevisiae studies: Initially, serial dilutions of plant extracts were administered to S. cerevisiae (budding yeast) HA2 strain in both liquid and agar plate cultures.
-S. cerevisiae is considered a model cell line and is being utilized to investigate the general effects of extracts on eukaryotic cells.
-In both quantitative and qualitative assessments, yeast cultured with a particular dilution of hexane extract were shown to have an increase in proliferation.
-Further investigations are assessing the effects of hexane, ethanol, dichloromethane, and whole leaf plant extracts on HA2 and other S. cerevisiae strains.
+- Saccharomyces cerevisiae studies: Serial dilutions of plant extracts are administered to S. cerevisiae (budding yeast).
+S. cerevisiae is considered a model cell line and is being utilized to investigate the general effects of each of the extracts on eukaryotic cells.
+In both quantitative and qualitative assessments, yeast cultured with a particular dilution of hexane-derived extract were shown to have an increase in proliferation.
+Yeast treated with ethanol- and dichloromethane-derived extracts have decreased proliferation.
+Additionally, changes in mitochondrial morphology is being observed by immunofluorescence microscopy.

 Whittom, A., Villarreal, A., Soni, M., Owusu-Duku, B., Meshram, A., Rajkowska, G., Stockmeier, C., Miguel-Hidalgo, J. (2014) Markers of apoptosis induction and proliferation in the orbitofrontal cortex in alcohol dependence.
 Alcohol Clin Exp Res. (in press, manuscript ID ACER-14-1483).